- a person with a personality disorder manifesting itself in extreme antisocial attitudes and behavior and a lack of conscience.

 - Pathological lying

 They lie.
 By the time you’ve finished dissecting one lie, they’ve already told 10 more.
 It’s almost like they’re doing it on purpose (they are).
-Evidence is meaningless.
+The evidence is meaningless.
 Rather than focusing on their dishonesty, they constantly pin the blame on you.
 For everything.

 - Drama fatigue